audibleblink/iosNotes/README.md

 |[Day 6](#day-6)||

 ## Teaching Notes
-Collection of observations about teaching styles
+Collection of observations about Mikey's teaching styles

 - "Ask me again if that's still unclear to you at the end of this lecture"
 - "Case by case basis, which I'm happy to talk about as we encounter them"